uosofkho/aaa/README.md

 The web panel supports daily traffic, panel login and other notification and functions through the Telegram Bot.
 To use the bot, you need to follow the specific tutorial.
 Refer to the [blog](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html) to set the robot-related parameters in the panel, including:

-- Tg robot Token
+- Tg Robot Token
-- Tg robot ChatId
-- Tg robot cycle runtime, in crontab syntax
+- Tg Robot Chat ID
+- Tg Robot Cycle Runtime (in cron syntax)
-- Tg robot Expiration threshold
+- Tg Robot Expiration Threshold
-- Tg robot Traffic threshold
+- Tg Robot Traffic Threshold
-- Tg robot Enable send backup in cycle runtime
+- Tg Robot Enable Sending Backup in Cycle Runtime
-- Tg robot Enable CPU usage alarm threshold
+- Tg Robot Enable CPU load Alarm Threshold

+#### Crontab Time Format

 Reference syntax:

-- `*/30 * * * *` Notify every 30 mins, every hour
+- `*/30 * * * *` - Notify every 30 minutes, every hour
-- `30 \* \* \* \* \*` Notify at the 30s of each point
+- `30 * * * * *` - Notify at the 30th second of each minute
-- `0 \*/10 \* \* \* \*` Notify at the first second of each 10 mins
+- `0 */10 * * * *` - Notify at the start of every 10 minutes
-- `@hourly` Hourly notification
+- `@hourly` - Hourly notification
-- `@daily` Daily notification (00:00 in the morning)
+- `@daily` - Daily notification (00:00 AM)
-- `@every 8h` Notify every 8 hrs
+- `@every 8h` - Notify every 8 hours

 For more info about [Crontab](https://acquia.my.site.com/s/article/360004224494-Cron-time-string-format)

 ### Features

-- Report periodic
+- Periodic reporting
-- Login notification
+- Login notifications
-- CPU load threshold notification
+- CPU load threshold notifications
-- Expiration time and Traffic notifications to report in advance
+- Advance notifications for expiration time and traffic
-- Support client report menu if client's telegram ID or user name added to the user's configurations
+- Client reporting menu with Telegram ID or username in configurations
-- Support telegram traffic report searched with UUID (VLESS/VMess) or Password (Trojan) - anonymously
+- Anonymous traffic reports, search by UUID (VLESS/VMess) or Password (Trojan)
-- Menu based bot
+- Menu-based bot
-- Search clients by email (only admin)
+- Client search by email (admin only)
-- Check all inbounds
+- Inbound checks
-- Check server status
+- Server status check
-- Check depleted clients
+- Depleted client checks
-- Receive backup by request and in periodic reports
+- Backup on request and in periodic reports
-- Multi language
+- Multilingual support
 </details>

 ## Troubleshoots